ouster-lidar/ouster-sdk/docs/cli/mapping-sessions.rst

         necessary substitutions in the subsequent commands.

 The terminal will display details such as the output filename and the processing duration.
-The output filename must have the .osf extension in order to be used by the convert command.
+The output filename must have the .osf extension in order to be used by the ``save`` command.

 You can adjust settings such as point size, color, switch between 2D images, and pause playback in the visualizer, among other options.
 More details can be found at the :ref:`Ouster Visualizer <viz-run>`

 Accumulated Scan in SLAM command visulizer
 ------------------------------------------

 Within the Ouster Visualizer, there is a visualization feature known as **ScansAccumulator**.
 This functionality represents a continuation of efforts to visualize lidar data by incorporating SLAM-generated poses stored within the ``LidarScan.pose`` property."

 Available view modes